GenericMappingTools/gmt/doc/rst/source/grdselect.rst

 Description
 -----------

-**grdselect** reads several grids (or cubes) and skips those that fail any tests that may have been specified.
+**grdselect** reads several images or grids (or cubes) and skips those that fail any tests that may have been specified.
 It then either reports the names of the sources that passed the tests or determines the intersection or union of the regions of those sources and the range of data values inside that region.
-The region may be rounded and padded outwards, then reported either by its coordinates, a bounding polygon, or a -Rw/e/s/n string.
+The region may be rounded and padded outwards, then reported either by its coordinates, a bounding polygon, or a -Rw/e/s/n string.  **Note**: This module is new in GMT 6.3.0 and is considered *experimental*.

 Required Arguments
 ------------------

-.. |Add_ingrid| replace:: The name of one or several 2-D grid or 3-D cube files.
+.. |Add_ingrid| replace:: The name of one or several 2-D grid, image or 3-D cube files.
 .. include:: explain_grd_inout.rst_
     :start-after: ingrid-syntax-begins
     :end-before: ingrid-syntax-ends